xTechon/Multi-Robot-PP-EGA/README.md

-# Multi-objective multi-robot path planning in continuous enviornment using an enhanced genetic algorithm
+# Multi-objective multi-robot path planning in continuous environment using an enhanced genetic algorithm
 An implementation in C++ of: https://www.sciencedirect.com/science/article/pii/S0957417418305165

 ## This project is still a WIP